Multilateralism needs a facelift

 A seat at the negotiation table

 Our world is far too connected to consider an alternative to multilateralism; no country can solve the world’s problems alone.
-And faced with increasing criticism and scepticism, one way to increase its credibility in the eyes of an increasingly concerned generation is their bolstered and full-fledged integration.
-The UN Secretary-General recently stated: “I want the UN to become a leader in working with young people: in understanding their needs, in helping to put their ideas into action, in ensuring their views inform our processes”.
-What better way to do this than to make room at the table?
-What better birthday present to offer the 74-year-old multilateral forum, than a facelift?
+And faced with increasing criticism and skepticism, one way to increase its credibility in the eyes of an increasingly concerned generation is to bolster its full-fledged integration.
+The UN Secretary-General recently stated: “I want the UN to become a leader in working with young people: in understanding their needs, in helping to put their ideas into action, in ensuring their views inform our processes.”

 *Yusra Suedi is a PhD candidate in Public International Law and Instructor in International Relations at the University of Geneva.